 Company leads absolutely must be called and text messaged through the FUB app/website until you've "converted them" into a client.
 Once you've had a great discussion with them, have set up their searches, etc, then this can be relaxed.
 It's still best to follow up through the website/app at that point, but it's not a strict policy.
 Once you're showing them houses or a listing agreement is signed, you're naturally communicating and there's no reason to worry about how you're calling/texting.
 (This is a best practice for your personal deals.)

 Salutation and Goodbye Signature

 Company leads always need a salutation and a goodbye (with signature) when you send them an email and on the first text message.
 Proper grammar is expected.
 After you're naturally communicating, you can settle into whatever groove works with this client.
 (Best practice on your personal deals.)

 Call / Text / Email

-Everyone has different personal preferences for communication medium.
-If a company lead provides their phone number and email address, you alway Call (first), then send a text (if no answer) and an email.
-Always assume that someone wants a phone call if they leave their number (unless stated otherwise) and never assume it's too late to call if earlier than 9pm.
+Everyone has different personal preferences for communication mediums.
+If a company lead provides their phone number and email address, you always Call (first), then send a text (if no answer) and an email.
+Always assume that someone wants a phone call if they leave their number (unless stated otherwise) and never assume it's too late to call if earlier than 9 pm.

 Communication Best Practices